MoarVM/MoarVM/docs/gc.markdown

 It receives `val`, which is a string to box.
 Note that strings are garbage- collectable objects in MoarVM, and so may move.
-It then allocates a box of the specified type (for example, Perl 6’s `Str`), and puts the string inside of it.
+It then allocates a box of the specified type (for example, Raku’s `Str`), and puts the string inside of it.
 Since MVM_repr_alloc_init allocates an object, it may trigger garbage collection.
 And that in turn may move the object pointed to by `val` – meaning that the `val` pointer needs updating.
 The `MVMROOT` macro is used in order to add